aoloe/scribus-manual-tasks/NOTES.md

 an alternative is to export it as a svg (with text converted to path) and import it as vectors into scribus.

 a better tables engine is in the working... but i'm not sure it will be really usable before the next stable release will be out.

+## When using tables

+if you want my feedback as a reader: avoid tables in you document.
+avoid showing raw numbers, and if you have to, use tabulators.

+if your layout does not fit in a tabulators setup, it's likely that the result will be over complicated and a pain to read for most readers.

+and, of course, there are documents that need  complex tables, but most would be better without them.